ryangrabo/Geospatial-Flask-App/README.md

 ## Features

 - **Image Upload**: Upload multiple images to the server.
 - **Metadata Extraction**: Extract GPS coordinates, altitude, and camera orientation from images using `exifread`.
+Using exiftool.exe to extract camera pitch.
 - **Interactive Map**: Display images on a map with markers using Mapbox.

 ## Installation